specialorange/MessageBooth/README.md

 Photo Booth Strip (3 | 4 | 5 sequential pictures)
 ---
 The is a specific presentation of multiple pictures.
-However, the sequential timing between photos taken is also important, as it adds to the 'candid' attribute of the photos.
+However, the sequential timing between photos taken is also important, as it adds to the 'candid' attribute of a traditional photobooth.

 The user can choose the number of pictures (limiting between 3 and 6? inclusive) and the time intervals (likely not to exceed 8 secs or so), the camera takes the photos.
 MessageBooth then auto formats them into a strip.
 Manual adjustment can cocur on single photos, or the entire strip, sharing preferences are to be chosen, and then the user reviews and submits.